 First Week Success

-Research shows that students will be more successful in your online course if you do successfully engage them the first week.
+Research shows that students will be more successful in your online course if you successfully engage them the first week.
 Be creative and think of something that will motivate your learners.
 Have them use the discussion tool to introduce themselves, respond to other students, and take a sample quiz.
-Consider a homework assignment to give them an opportunity to learn your style and relieve any apprehension they may have.
+Consider a homework assignment to give them an opportunity to learn your personal style and relieve any apprehension they may have about the unknown.

 Can you recall any issues with the course content from last time you taught this course?
 Was there any content that was not clear?
 What feedback did you receive on your teacher/course evaluations?
+On formal assessments, where did your students demonstrate less-than-ideal performance?
 What questions did students have?
 Is there any new content or activities you want to try?